sonocircuit/nb_mxsynths/README.md

 # nb_mxsynths
-mx synths as an nb voice
+mx synths as an nb player

 this is more or less port of infinitedigits' mx.synths (thanks zack!) with the following changes: